Chrystelle Trump Bond: Community involvement

 In Summer 1967, Bond taught a dance history course for the Summer Arts Institute hosted at Goucher and funded by the Rockefeller Foundation.
 Bond served a four-year term on the board of directors for the World Dance Alliance Americas Center where she served as a liaison between the Center and Dance Alliance.
 In 1986, she held a workshop on 16th-century court dancing for the Maryland Council for Dance at Wilde Lake High School.
 From 1985 to 1986, Bond was the president of the Congress on Research in Dance.
 She served on the board of directors of Congress on Research in Dance from 1983 to 1986.

 Bond was a member of several organizations including the World Dance Alliance, American Society for Theatre Research, Society of Dance History Scholars, Association of Popular Culture, Maryland Historical Society, the Jane Austen Society of North America, the Baltimore Bibliophiles, Delta Kappa Gamma, and the American Associations for Health, Physical Education, Recreation, and Dance.

 Personal life

-Bond married William Timothy Bond of Waskom, Texas on June 25, 1966 at the Goucher College Habeler Memorial Chapel.
+Bond married William Timothy Bond of Waskom, Texas, on June 25, 1966, at the Goucher College Habeler Memorial Chapel.

-Bond died May 6, 2020 in her home.
+Bond died on May 6, 2020, in her home.